pbloem/profane-tmesis/a-week-in-the-life-of.md

 Now I'm inside, looking out at the balcony, where I was standing.
 Last week from my perspective, but the exact same moment in time.

 The memorization protocol did't start officially until the results of the Laker's game are announced, but I couldn't sleep, so I broke protocol, and started memorizing some of the random number feeds off the internet.
-Those will become available in a few hours.
+That was a few hours from now.
+I'll be able to check soon.

 I remember most of the sequences quite clearly.
 I go to a preregistration site, and provide an encrypted record, together with timestamps.
 I don't expect to require that level of evidence---the experiment seems repeatable---it's mostly to ensure against hallucination.
 Who knows what damage I've done to my brain.
 Couple that with the power of suggestion, and a little paranoia is warranted.